twt-connections/twt-connections.github.io/index.md

 <br />
 <u>Anonymous User 4:</u>
 <br />
-<em>"...i really liked how it was simple to use, but it doesn't feel like it would attract a lot of companies."</em>
+<em>"...I really liked how it was simple to use, but it doesn't feel like it would attract a lot of companies."</em>
 <br />
 <u>Anonymous User 5:</u>
 <br />